Same-sex marriage in Florida: Early lawsuits

-In March 1997, a three-judge panel of the Florida Fifth District Court of Appeal affirmed a decision by Circuit Judge Edward M. Jackson in Posik v.
+In March 1997, a three-judge panel of the Fifth District Court of Appeal affirmed a decision by Circuit Judge Edward M. Jackson in Posik v.
 Layton recognizing as enforceable a "nuptial-type agreement" between two women from Brevard County.
 The court pointed out that "[e]ven though the state has prohibited same-sex marriages and same-sex adoptions, it has not prohibited this type of agreement".
-The court ruled that the support agreement, which detailed that Layton would pay liquidated damages in the amount of $2,500 a month if the couple separated, was valid in Florida.
+The court ruled that the support agreement, which detailed that Layton would pay liquidated damages in the amount of $2,500 a month if the couple separated, was legally valid.